rob-1393/Demland-Scheduling/MySQL_DB/README.md

 # Warning:
-Mainly working from Debian here.
+I'm mainly working from Debian here.
+I'll write out a proper installation guide for Windows later.
 On Windows I recommend downloading the .sql file, reformatting the file contents, manually creating a database to use for the creation statements, and then running the script.
-I'll write out a proper installation guide for Windows later.

 # (Debian-based Linux) Installation of necessary packages:
 `sudo apt update && sudo apt upgrade`